 The report on the disability experience must be submitted to the Governor, the ORSC, and the chairpersons of the standing committees and subcommittees of the Senate and House of Representatives with primary responsibility for retirement legislation.
 This report was first required to be submitted in 2000 and annually for the succeeding five years.
 PERS, OP&F, and HPRS must submit theirs by March 1, STRS and SERS must submit theirs by September 1.
-This reporting requirement expires in 2005, however, a proposed amendment to H.B.
-272 would eliminate the sunset provision.
+This reporting requirement expired in 2005.
+However, H.B.
+272 (eff.
+4-6-07) reinstated this requirement without the sunset provision.